A Trauma-Informed Writing & Wellness Practice

 If you're month to month, it's easy.
 You just upgrade for the next month.
 If you're signed up for a year and want to change in the middle, email me and we'll set that up and prorate your kit.

 Then you're not ready, and that's fine.
 The free 5-day course is designed for exactly this moment.
 It asks very little of you.
 If after five days you want more, the collective will be here.
-If you don't, you got five good prompts and that's enough.
+If you don't, you got five good prompts.

 There is no wrong here.
 There are drafts.
 There are attempts.
 There are pieces that don't work yet and pieces that surprise you.
 The only wrong thing would be for someone to tell you your experience isn't valid or your form isn't correct.
 That will never happen in this space.

-You never have to share anything.
+In the Explorer Kit, you don't have to share anything.
 You can write privately for as long as you need.
 And you don't have to write about it directly to write about it truthfully.
 Persona, myth, genre shift, fragment, these are all ways in.
 You choose the one that fits.
+I'll help you find your individual path.
+Your safety and comfort is paramount.

 Yes, of course.
 This space does not discriminate.
 Everyone is welcome and everyone will be treated with respect and care.